Dominica: Pre-colonial period and early European contact

 Dominica's precolonial indigenous inhabitants were the Island Carib people, who are thought to have driven out the previous Arawak population.
-The Caribs called the island Wai‘tu kubuli, which means "Tall is her body."
+However, this may be a partial misconception as ancestral Kalinago narratives mention the two groups coexisting and intermarrying.
+The Arawak were not the primary indigenous group.
+It is believed that before them were a group of paleo-Indians who arrived towards the end of the late Pleistocene period.

-Christopher Columbus, sailing for Spain, named the island as Dominica, after the Latin term dies Dominica for Sunday, the day on which the Spanish first saw it in November 1493.
-Some Spanish colonisers settled here.
-But, as European explorers and settlers entered the region, indigenous refugees from surrounding islands settled Dominica and pushed out the Spanish settlers.
+In 1493, Christopher Columbus first spotted the island during his second voyage to the Americas.
+Because he saw the island on a Sunday (November 3, 1493), Columbus named the island Dominica (Latin for 'Sunday').
+Some Spanish colonisers settled there.
+But, as European explorers and settlers entered the region, indigenous refugees from surrounding islands settled in Dominica and pushed out the Spanish settlers.
 The Spanish instead settled other areas that were easier to control.

 French colony

 Spain had little success in colonising Dominica.
 In 1632, the French Compagnie des Îles de l'Amérique claimed it and other "Petites Antilles" for France, but no physical occupation took place.
 Between 1642 and 1650, French missionary Raymond Breton became the first regular European visitor to the island.

-In 1660, the French and English agreed that Dominica and St. Vincent should not be settled, but instead left to the Carib as neutral territory—but its natural resources attracted expeditions of English and French foresters, who began harvesting timber.
+In 1660, the French and English agreed that Dominica and St. Vincent should not be settled, but instead left to the Carib people as neutral territory.
+However, its natural resources attracted expeditions of English and French foresters, who began harvesting timber.
 In 1690, the French established their first permanent settlements.
 French woodcutters from Martinique and Guadeloupe began to set up timber camps to supply the French islands with wood, and they gradually became permanent settlers.
 They brought the first enslaved Africans from West Africa to Dominique, as they called it in French.

 In 1715, a revolt of "poor white" smallholders in the north of Martinique, known as La Gaoulé, caused settlers to migrate to southern Dominique, where they set up smallholdings.
 Meanwhile, French families and others from Guadeloupe settled in the north.
 In 1727, the first French commander, M. Le Grand, took charge of the island with a basic French government.
 Dominique formally became a colony of France, and the island was divided into districts or "quarters".
 The French had already developed plantation agriculture on Martinique and Guadeloupe, where they cultivated sugarcane with enslaved African workers.
 In Dominique they gradually developed coffee plantations.
 Because of the trans-Atlantic slave trade, the general population came to consist primarily of black-African slaves.

-In 1761, during the Seven Years' War in Europe, a British expedition against Dominica led by Andrew Rollo conquered the island, along with several other Caribbean islands.
-In 1763, France had lost the war and ceded the island to Great Britain under the Treaty of Paris.
+In 1761, during the Seven Years' War in Europe, a British expedition against Dominica, led by Andrew Rollo, conquered the island and several other Caribbean islands.
+In 1763, France lost the war and ceded the island to Great Britain in 1763 under the Treaty of Paris.
 The same year, the British established a legislative assembly, with only European colonists represented.
 French remained the official language, but Antillean Creole, which had developed from it, was spoken by most of the population.